 Most vegetarians cannot safely participate in the HCG diet as they would have too little protein intake.
 However, replacing lean meat with tofu or cottage cheese is a good alternative.
 They can expect to lose around half the weight as promised by the HCG diet protocol.
 They are also required to drink 500 ml of skim milk to level up their protein intake.
 Other vegan options like beans, wheat flour, nuts, and raisins are not allowed in the diet plan.

 Most of the HCG drug which is available over the counter is extracted from the urine of pregnant females.
 These preparations are highly purified and are free from any bacteria.
 Alternatively, some brands also use recombinant DNA technology to produce HCG doses.
-Food and Drug Administration (FDA) have issued warnings to companies making false claims that their products aid weight loss.
+The food and Drug Administration (FDA) have issued warnings to companies making false claims that their products aid weight loss.
 Mostly, homeopathy HCG is considered illegal by the FDA.
-The organization also advises you to discontinue immediately if you happen to consume or purchase any product like oral HCG pills, drops, sprays marketed as homeopathy HCG.
+The organization also advises you to discontinue immediately if you happen to consume or purchase any product like oral HCG pills, drops, or sprays marketed as homeopathy HCG.

 HCG diet plan has potential side effects which cannot be overlooked despite its benefits.
 The low-calorie diet can often induce blood clotting, gall bladder stone, and electrolyte problems due to insufficient fluid intake and dehydration, extreme fatigue, and depression.
 It can also lead to cardiac arrest and eventually death.
 Hence, you are advised to consult your obstetrician or doctor before hopping on to any diet plan to check if it would be recommended for you.